Set-Direct Factorizations of Groups: Introduction

 \begin{corollary} Let $G$ be a group with a non-trivial central element $z$ of prime power order which is not a prime.
-Suppose that $z$ does not fix any conjugacy class of $G$ by multiplication.
+Suppose that $z$ is semi-regular.
 Then $G$ has a non-trivial set-direct factorization.
-Furthermore, if $G$ is also perfect, then $G$ has a non-trivial normalized (see Remark \ref {Rem_Normalization}) set-direct factorization such that none of the factors is a group. \end{corollary}
+Furthermore, if $G$ is also perfect, then $G$ has a non-trivial normalized (see Remark \ref{Rem_Normalization}) set-direct factorization such that none of the factors is a group. \end{corollary}

 Concrete examples of non-trivial set-direct factorizations of the type described by Corollary \ref{Coro_PrimePowerWithNoFixedPoints}, where $G$ is a non-abelian finite quasi-simple group, are provided by the following theorem whose proof rests on the work of Blau in \cite{Blau1994}.